Institute for Telecommunication Sciences / Resources / Audio Quality Research /

 Audio Quality Research in Support of Public Safety

-ITS has contributed significant research in support of clear and effective communications for fire, police, medical, and other public safety officials.
-In the audio quality domain, communication system goals include
+ITS continues to contribute significant research in support of clear and effective communications for fire, police, medical, and other public safety officials.

-- Listener can easily understand what is being said
+- High speech intelligibly (listener can easily understand what is being said)

 - Listener can recognize the voice of a known talker